lsst-uk/Spectro-Class-Transients/.github/ISSUE_TEMPLATE/six-month-review.md

 ---

-Cycle NN planning -see (add link to wiki planning page for this cycle)

 - [ ] Create Zenhub epic for this cycle's six-month plan
 - [ ] Create tickets for latest 6 month objectives if necessary
 - [ ] Review previous 6 month plan Epic kanban